 Although the Ottomans were very superstitious about the ancient Greek monuments, we presume that they used some of the Library’s materials for the mosque.

-A tower was built inside the library in 1814 CE to carry a clock given as a gift to Athens by Lord Elgin after he had stripped Parthenon from its friezes.
+A tower was built inside the library in 1814 CE to carry a clock given as a gift to Athens by Lord Elgin after he had stripped the Parthenon from its friezes.
 Finally, in the late 19th century the library was used as an army barracks and then as a prison.

 Quite an adventurous and eventful life, as most of the ancient buildings in Greece!